Ground: Pittodrie Stadium

 Location: Aberdeen, Scotland

-My 35th ground of 2019 was on Friday 10th May at Pittodrie Stadium in Aberdeen, Scotland.
+My thirty-fifth new ground of 2019 was on Friday 10th May at Pittodrie Stadium in Aberdeen, Scotland.
 The match was Aberdeen vs. Heart of Midlothian in the Scottish Premiership.

 The Main Stand runs the length of the northern flank of the field.
 Though only the third-largest stand at the ground it does contain many of the club facilities including the reception, shop and ticket office as well as the players and officials entrances and dressing rooms.
 The single-tier stand has seating split into two sections with eight roof supports at the front of the upper section which restricts the views of all behind this point.
 At the back area areas for club officials as well as executive boxes above the seating deck.
 The north-east corner has the players tunnel and a police control box.
 The South Stand is the largest capacity structure in the ground with it able to accommodate 8,400 supporters.
 This includes away fans who are positioned at its eastern extremity.
 The stand is a large single tier deck where seating has been affixed to what was originally a large concrete terrace.
 This has a cantilever roof which allows unimpeded views of the pitch though the cover does not extend to the front of the seating area.
 I found this when the rain started while sat eight rows from the front of the stand.
 The seating extends past the end of the pitch into south-west quadrant with this section being completely uncovered and having a slightly restricted view of the western end due to the roof of that stand.
 At the back of the middle of the stand is a flat concourse section with food and drink outlets and hanging from the roof is the TV gantry.